amzarshaik7/Foot-Traffic-Analysis---Amzar-Shaik/README.md

 ## 1.3 Assumptions

 1. Unbudgeted project
+2. Problem assumed to be; increase the sales of "selected items" selected items - Items that have the least amount of sales on a monthly
+3. A sample dataset (mp4 video) at a Home Care Store is used for analysis

 # 2. In-Store Retail Foot Traffic Analytics
 As mentioned there are several types of Footfall Analysis as listed: